 The Upkeep retrieved by the Germans from the Operation Chastise crash allowed them to quickly develop a specification for the weapon, and from this they developed their own spherical bouncing bomb, codenamed Kurt (although in fact it was more similar to Highball).
 It used a rocket motor for additional speed after dropping, but it suffered the same teething problems as Highball and these had not been rectified by the end of the war.

 Development work continued on Highball for several more years (a new version was even developed), but interest in longer-range guided weapons left it as one of the most-tested air-dropped secret weapons never to see active use.
-Many test and training drops were carried out in Loch Striven, and two Highballs were recovered from the loch by divers in July 2017 and are now on display at Brooklands Museum and the de Havilland Museum.
+Many test and training drops were carried out at Loch Striven in Scotland, and two Highballs were recovered from the loch by divers in July 2017 and are now on display at Brooklands Museum and the de Havilland Museum.